 Soup actually has several health benefits.
 A few health benefits:

 - Soups contain a blend of several vitamins and cover many food groups.

-Some of the most popular soups would include variations of potato soup, rice soup, chilis, chicken and vegetable soups, tortilla or taco soup, chowders and gumbo.
+The 5 most popular soups.
+Some of the most popular soups include variations of potato soup, rice soup, chilis, chicken and vegetable soups, tortilla or taco soup, chowders, and gumbo.

+The healthiest soup.
 The healthiest soups are packed full of essential nutrients.
-From protein to vegetables and even good fats, there are many soups that have the ingredients your body need to run at its best.
+From protein to vegetables and even good fats, there are many soups that have the ingredients your body needs to run at its best.